stcan/meanwell-can-control/README.md

        <value> = amps oder volts * 100 --> 25,66V = 2566

-#  Steps to put a new BIC into operation
+### Some steps to put a new BIC2200-XX-CAN into operation

 - Connect the BIC2200 CAN Bus to the Computer/Raspberry Pi/...
 - Do not connect the battery !!!
-That is very important, because the BIC is in SVR Mode and therefore it is impossible to cotrol it via CAN BUS.
+That is very important, because the BIC2200 is in SVR mode and therefore it is impossible to control it via CAN BUS.
 - Connect 230V AC and switch the device on.
 - Check if the communication is working.
       ./bic2200.py configread